z00mantwo/BoxTurtleMC/README.md

 ## CANBUS: Flashing Katapult and Klipper

-CANBUS needs to already setup on your printer.
-The [Esoterical’s guide](https://canbus.esoterical.online/) is a great resource.
+CANBUS needs to already be setup and working on your printer.
+[Esoterical’s guide](https://canbus.esoterical.online/) is a great resource.

 First step is to put Katapult on the Pi Pico.
 If Katapult isn't already on your Klipper host follow the instructions from the Katapult website to install it on your Klipper host.
 Instructions are available at [https://github.com/Arksine/katapult](https://github.com/Arksine/katapult).